yakimka/picodi/README.md

 #### `registry.clear()`

-Clears all dependencies and resources.
-This method will not close any resources.
+Clears all dependencies.
+This method will not close any context managers.
 So you need to manually call `shutdown_dependencies` before this method.

 Don't use this method in production code (only if you know what you are doing),